 ii.
 Provision of surface water attenuation storage, sized and designed to accommodate the volume of water generated in all rainfall events up to and including the critical storm duration for the 3.33% AEP (in 30 year) and 1% AEP (1 in 100) rainfall events (both including allowances for climate change).

 iii.
-Detailed designs, modelling calculations and plans of the of the drainage conveyance network in the:
+Detailed designs, modelling calculations and plans of the drainage conveyance network in the:

 • 3.33% AEP (1 in 30 year) critical rainfall event plus climate change to show no flooding outside the drainage features on any part of the site.